dotnet/designs/accepted/2020/better-obsoletion/securestring-obsoletion.md

 The type also intentionally does not give callers access to the raw backing span.
 This is because how the backing data is stored is strictly an implementation detail (it might not even be in-proc!), and exposing the span would leak that detail into the public API surface.
 The `CopyTo` method is the only way to get the raw contents.
 This also means that such buffers are immutable once created.

 __We should take care not to position this "sensitive buffer" type as a security feature for the purpose of achieving compliance.__ It's intended solely for code hygiene purposes and to avoid accidental disclosure.
-Scenarios like achieving PCI compliance require more fundamental runtime work, such as that under consideration at https://github.com/dotnet/runtime/issues/10480.
+Scenarios like achieving PCI compliance require more fundamental runtime work and security audits, such as those mentioned at https://github.com/dotnet/runtime/issues/10480.

-This proposal intentionally excludes `ToString`, `ToArray`, or other methods which might unshroud the buffer. `ToString` is called frequently by library code as part of logging, and we always want unshrouding to be a _deliberate_ action.
-Additionally, we want the caller to maintain full control over the unshrouded buffer where the contents are written, which precludes "opinionated" APIs like `ToArray` which create such buffers themselves.
+This proposal intentionally excludes `ToString` and other methods which might unshroud the buffer. `ToString` is called frequently by library code as part of logging, and we always want unshrouding to be a _deliberate_ action.
+We want the caller to maintain full control over the unshrouded buffer where the contents are written.

+> This does not exactly preclude the introduction of an `ToArrayIMeanItReally` API.
+Such an API call would be clearly deliberate.
+The real difficulity is that the caller may be opinionated as to how the array is created (POH? normal heap but pinned? pooled?), and our opinionated `ToArray` behavior may not match the caller's opinionated behavior.
+Having a single `CopyTo` method allows the caller to maintain full control over how the buffer is allocated, and we simply populate the buffer.
+But if this ends up being a usage hurdle, we can always reconsider this decision.

+If auditors want to monitor "unshroud" operations, they can look for calls to `CopyTo`.

 ### Best practices for implementation